nth-commit/GalaxyCheck/docs/decisions.md

 However, we can also achieve the same result by building the new shrinks into the new example space as we create it.

-This is a less useful than applying any shrink function to any generator at any point in time, and be able to determine if the shrink function should happen before or after the existing shrinks.
+This is less useful than applying any shrink function to any generator at any point in time, and being able to determine if the shrink function should happen before or after the existing shrinks.
 But, it probably covers most use-cases, and (whilst complex), simplifies things a lot.

 2021-01-01